 - Feeding helps encourage thicker, healthier growth.

-- Feed the plant bi-weekly with a liquid fertilizer throughout the summer months.
+- Feed bi-weekly with a liquid fertilizer throughout the summer months.

 - During the winter, stop feeding the plant.